roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs Ch.
-02 ****** bygeronimo_appleby© In response to some of the feedback forGranny's Dirty PhotographsI cobbled the following together.
+In response to some of the feedback forGranny's Dirty PhotographsI cobbled the following together.
 I hope you enjoy the scene I describe below.
 In this scenario Robert's grandmother has a little surprise for him at her house.
 It all starts well but unfortunately there's a glitch, a bump in the road of their incestuous relationship that seems like it will knock the wheel off the cart.

  Anyway, here it is, the follow-up; I've also left a postscript at the end of the piece that I couldn't include here in the preamble because it kinda gives the game away.